Benno-K/PublicScripts/README.md

 filesystem of my raspberry pi.
 Should run when no one is logged in because it **really** slows down the system.

+## screenify.sh

+See "man screen" to learn about the screen command

+Run any interactive session, that is not already running in it, in a screen-session.

+If there are disconnected sessions, re-connect instead of creating new.

+Meant to be sourced during login so that every login runs in a screen.
+The advantage is that the screen session will survive interruptions of your connection.
+If the connection is re-established later, you will just get your previous session as if nothing happened.
+I use this on my raspi.
+It works perfectly, my only problem is that I forgot, where exactly is invoked from.